Toytiny/CMFlow/README.md

 | ***Figure 1.
 Cross-modal supervised learning pipeline for 4D radar scene flow estimation**.
 Given two consecutive radar point clouds as the input, the model architecture, which is composed of two stages (blue/orange block colours for stage 1/2), outputs the final scene flow together with the motion segmentation and a rigid ego-motion transformation.
 Cross-modal supervision signals retrieved from co-located modalities are utilized to constrain outputs with various loss functions.
 This essentially leads to a multi-task learning problem.* |

 ## Qualitative results
-Here some GIFs are provided to show our qualitative results on scene flow estimation and two subtasks, motion segmentation and ego-motion estimation.
-For more qualitative results, please refer to our [demo video](#demo-video) or paper.
+Here are some GIFs to show our qualitative results on scene flow estimation and two subtasks, motion segmentation and ego-motion estimation.
+For more qualitative results, please refer to our [demo video](#demo-video) or [supplementary](https://1drv.ms/b/s!AvZPDzFJ9E5kgX7hcw1lBLFP2r42?e=PbelSi).

 #### Scene flow